 Here is the list of open-source Python projects that I am maintaining or contributing to.

-olefile (formerly OleFileIO_PL) is a Python module to read/write Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format), such as Microsoft Office 97-2003 documents, Image Composer and FlashPix files, Outlook messages, StickyNotes, several Microscopy file formats, McAfee antivirus quarantine files, etc.
+olefile (formerly OleFileIO_PL) is a Python package to parse, read and write Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format), such as Microsoft Office 97-2003 documents, vbaProject.bin in MS Office 2007+ files, Image Composer and FlashPix files, Outlook messages, StickyNotes, several Microscopy file formats, McAfee antivirus quarantine files, etc.

 oletimes is a script to parse OLE files such as MS Office documents (e.g. Word, Excel), to extract creation and modification times of all streams and storages in the OLE file.
 It is part of the python-oletools package.